-In yoga science, very useful yoga asanas and yoga mudras have been told to control diabetes.
-According to research in this direction, The practice of yoga generally includes meditation, relaxation, breathing exercises are considered helpful poses of Yoga for Diabetes.
+Yoga asanas and yoga mudras have been described as very useful in controlling diabetes in yoga science.
+According to research in this direction, the practice of yoga generally includes meditation, relaxation, breathing exercises are considered helpful asanas of yoga for diabetes.

-In a study on 10 patients with type 2 diabetes, 10 minutes of seated yoga practice is effective to improve diabetes and cardiovascular health.
+In a study conducted on 10 patients with type 2 diabetes, practicing seated yoga for 10 minutes was effective in improving diabetes and heart health.

 Benefits of Yoga for Diabetes